emacs-mirror/emacs/mps/readme.txt

   make -f <makefile> 'VARIETY=<variety>' <target>

-For example, to build just the "cool internal" variety of the "amcss" test on FreeBSD:
+For example, to build just the "cool" variety of the "amcss" test on
+FreeBSD:

-  gmake -f fri3gc.gmk 'VARIETY=ci' amcss
+  gmake -f fri3gc.gmk VARIETY=cool amcss

 On Windows platforms you need to run the "Visual Studio Command Prompt" from the Start menu.
 Then type: